Vijah/saga-tester/README.md

 - `output` is the mocked result of the call.
 - `throw` is similar to output, except the value of `throw` is thrown.
 Useful to simulate errors.
 - `call`, if "true" means that the method is actually called (and if it is a generator, it is run), and the result of the generator becomes its output.
 - `wait` is `false` by default, meaning it will be run immediately.
-If the value is a `number` or `true`, it will create a pseudo-task that is only ran after some time (see Concurrent behavior).
+If the value is a `number` or `true`, it will create a pseudo-task that is only run after some time (see Concurrent behavior).

 Only one of `output`, `throw` or `call: true` should ever be provided.